-Please note: There are changes to Housing Benefit coming from 1 April.
+Please note: There were changes to Housing Benefit in April 2013.

 You may get Housing Benefit if you pay rent and your income and capital (savings and investments) are low enough given your household’s circumstances.

 You could qualify whether you are in or out of work, whether you rent from the council, a housing association or a private landlord.

 For more information about Housing Benefit, read the leaflet: What is Housing Benefit?

 The amount of benefit you are entitled to is in part worked out by comparing your family’s actual resources with what the government states your family needs to live on.